sarahbrb/SMPE_M2-MoSIG_ENSIMAG_DSAI/README.md

 * **Include other explanatory variables:** The current model only includes temperature as an explanatory variable.
 However, other factors may influence the probability of O-ring failure, such as:

-             - Pressure: Although the pressure is relatively constant in the sample (around 200 psi), it might be useful to include it to test its effect.
-             - Seal age: Older seals might be more likely to fail.
-             - Other environmental factors: Such as humidity or storage time before use.
+    i.
+Pressure: Although the pressure is relatively constant in the sample (around 200 psi), it might be useful to include it to test its effect. ii.
+Seal age: Older seals might be more likely to fail. iii.
+Other environmental factors: Such as humidity or storage time before use.

 * **Trying non-linear transformations:** The relationship between temperature and failure probability may not be linear.
 A significant drop in temperatures could have an exponential or quadratic effect on the failure probability.